wtthornton/LocalMCP/docs/ARCHITECTURE.md

 ## System Design

-The Personal MCP Gateway is designed as a local-first, Docker-based service that enhances AI coding assistants by providing contextual, project-aware assistance to "vibe coders."
+PromptMCP is designed as a local-first, Docker-based service that enhances AI coding assistants by providing contextual, project-aware assistance to "vibe coders" through dynamic framework detection and intelligent prompt enhancement.

 ## Core Components